 It is definitely a quad workout, but the view is worth it.
-From the viewing platform, you can see the Skógá river which flows to the top of the waterfall before plummeting over the edge.
-This is a much less photographed view of Skógafoss, but it’s still remarkable.
+From the viewing platform, you can see the Skoga River which flows to the top of the waterfall before plummeting over the edge.

-After spending some time viewing the waterfall from above, most people head back down the staircase to the parking lot.
-However, there is a hiking trail that follows the Skógá River back into the valley, and it’s filled with additional waterfalls if you’re up for a long, extended day hike.
+After viewing the waterfall from above, most people head back down the staircase to the parking lot.
+However, there is a hiking trail that follows the Skoga River back into the valley, and it’s filled with additional waterfalls if you’re up for a long, extended day hike.

-Right next door to Skógafoss is the waterfall Kvernufoss.
-Kvernufoss is one of South Iceland’s less frequented gems.
+Right next door to Skogafoss is the waterfall Kvernufoss.
+This is one of South Iceland’s less frequented gems.
 Fewer tourists know of its existence, but it’s certainly not lacking in beauty.

-To get to Kvernufoss, you’ll take the same exit off the Ring Road as you would to get to Skógafoss, but instead of following the signs to the left for Skógafoss, continue straight down Skógar to the end of the road and turn right.
+To get to Kvernufoss, you’ll take the same exit off the Ring Road for Skogafoss, but instead of following the signs to the left for Skogafoss, continue straight down Skogar to the end of the road and turn right.

-The waterfall itself is similar in looks to its south coast neighbor, Seljalandsfoss.
-Unlike Seljalandsfoss, it is not possible to walk all the way behind Kvernufoss, and at 98 feet it is also much smaller.
+The waterfall is similar in looks to its neighbor, Seljalandsfoss.
+Unlike Seljalandsfoss, it is not possible to walk all the way behind Kvernufoss, and at 98 feet, it is also much smaller.
 The path ends right up alongside the waterfall and provides you with plenty of excellent viewing spots.

 Though Granni’s flow is slightly less powerful, the two waterfalls side by side is a sight to behold.
-Haáifoss by itself eclipses most other waterfalls you’ll see in your lifetime.
-The two waterfalls are located in a gorge created by the Fossá river.
+Haifoss itself eclipses most other waterfalls you’ll see in your lifetime.
+The two waterfalls are located in a gorge created by the Fossa River.

-Because of it’s the distance from the more popular Golden Circle stops along the South Coast, and the rockiness of the road, the gorge is never crowded, and there’s always plenty of time and room to take pictures and take in the waterfalls in all their glory.
+Because of the distance from the more popular Golden Circle stops along the South Coast and the rockiness of the road, the gorge is never crowded, and there’s always plenty of time and room to take pictures.

 The Golden Circle